jonporterjones/DataStructures/README.md

 Use this repository to demonstrate understanding of data structures and common algorithms.
-Data structures could be things such a single/doubly linked lists.
+Data structures includes a singly linked list and a binary tree.
-Algorithms could be sorting algorithms.

-The secondary use of this repository is to practice what would be common coding challenges for technical job interviews.
+Algorithms contains a bubble sort.

+I've taken care to create this code without using the internet for the answer.
+There would be little purpose in creating this if I simply copied code from elsewhere.

+These were created by the author, applying what I already to now to some common problems.